 Your question does not indicate whether your grandson is adopted or is your biological grandson who was given up.
 If your biological grandson was adopted by another family he is no longer your legal grandchild.
 If your adopted grandchild was adopted into the family by your biological child, he is...Read more »

 If you are unmarried then the father may first request a paternity test before the court will enter an order on child support.
 If he is determined to be the father then an order will be entered.
 Every county varies on time but expect to wait at least six weeks before the first conference is held...Read more »

 I have had physical custody of my daughter for almost 2 years.
 I'm thinking about filing for sole custody because I feel she is unsafe with her mother the one weekend a month her mother has her.
-I wanna bring up her mother's drug issue but im afraid they might take my daughter away from me until...
+I wanna bring up her mother's drug issue but im afraid they might take my daughter away from...
 Read more »

 If you do not live with the mother and you do not do drugs and are a good father, there would be no reason that anyone would take your child from you.
 You would file for a change in custody for sole physical custody or supervised custody due to the drug issue and the court will determine whether...Read more »

 I filed for divorce in 2011.
 Spouse would not sign Divorce Papers.
 Case was thrown out after 2 years due to inaction.
 Then, Spouse filed for divorce in 2015.
 2 years passed, nothing happened.
 Spouse filed to Proceed with the Divorce in November 2017.
 On the last day to file, spouses attorney filed...
 Read more »

 An attorney is not required to obtain a divorce, however, you will need to process paperwork in order to obtain a court date or a final decree as they are not automatically scheduled.
 If enough time passes, the court may send notice that the case will be dismissed due to inaction unless someone...Read more »